zendesk/call_center/README.md

 ### Drawing ###

-Benefits of **CallCenter** is that it's backed by [state_machine](https://github.com/pluginaweek/state_machine).
 Should you be interested in what your call center workflow looks like, you can draw.

     Call.state_machines[:status].draw(:font => 'Helvetica Neue')
     # OR